Skip to content

 Cirro can be used to run point-and-click analysis pipelines on datasets.
 We have a list of pipelines that are currently available and are also always adding new pipelines.

 To run a pipeline, navigate to the Pipelines page to see a list of all the available pipelines that can be run on your existing datasets.
-If you do not see any pipelines available, you can click the "View all pipelines" button to see a full list of the pipelines Cirro has.
+If you do not see any pipelines listed, you can click the "View all pipelines" button to see a full list of the pipelines Cirro has.
 Click on an available pipeline to be taken a a page where you can fill out all the pipeline parameters - no coding needed.
 If a pipeline needs a reference file, you can upload your own references on the References page.
 Once you run the pipeline, a new dataset will be created which you can access from the Datasets page.

 For more details on analysis pipelines, see our documentation on running pipelines or if you have a specific pipeline in mind, find it in our pipeline catalog for detailed descriptions of pipeline methods, inputs, and outputs.